SHIKHAR-Bajpai/Pharmacy-Management/README.md

 First Project ever made using Python and Django (2021) <br>

-It is some what close to Netmeds clone (not actually but the first try)
+It is somewhat close to Netmeds clone (not actually but the first try)